 Go big or go home is one of Saarenketo's favorite sayings.

 Whenever someone asks him to do something, Saarenketo usually says yes.
-That is how he claims to have ended up as the dean of the LUT School of Business and Management.
+That is how he claims to have ended up as the dean of the LUT Business School.

 Saarenketo was the vice dean when Jaana Sandström was the dean.

 "Someone once said that a vice dean's primary duty is to make sure the dean shows up at work.
 It also enabled me to see what a dean does, and the transition to dean was therefore natural for me."

 Saarenketo says he never actively pursued his current or any other leadership position.

 "I have worked in different administrative positions for nearly 15 years, and I apparently have a natural inclination for jobs like this.
 I enjoy my work."

 Saarenketo says he used to be a hasty decision-maker but has learned to take a time-out before deciding one way or the other.

 "I sleep on it.
 Nevertheless, I don't want to put off making decisions.
 As a dean, I need to make many of them a day.
 It helps to know that LUT's top administration trusts me.
 Or as our rector, Juha-Matti Saksa, says, I have a license to operate."